JMMvelase/Hand-detection-/README.md

 📷 Real-time hand tracking with MediaPipe.

-📝 Dataset collection for each SASL letter (currently A–F, left & right hands).
+📝 Dataset collection for each SASL letter.

 🤖 RandomForestClassifier for sign recognition.